BritishMachineVisionAssociation/BMVC2021/authors/submit-your-paper.md

 <li>Appendices or technical reports containing extended proofs and mathematical derivations that are not essential to the understanding of the submitted paper</li>
 </ul>

-<p>The authors should refer to the contents of the supplementary material appropriately in the paper.
+The authors should refer to the contents of the supplementary material appropriately in the paper.
 Note that reviewers will be encouraged to look at it, but are not obligated to do so.
-Supplementary material is to be submitted by the paper submission deadline, i.e. Thursday 30th April 2020 (23:59 Pacific Standard Time).</p>
+Supplementary material is to be submitted by the [supplemental material deadline]({{site.baseurl}}{% link dates.md %}).